Leadership convention

-In Canadian politics, a leadership convention is held by a political party when the party needs to choose a leader due to a vacancy or a challenge to the incumbent leader.
+In Canadian politics, a leadership convention is held by a political party when the party needs to choose a leader due to a pending resignation, a vacancy or a challenge to the incumbent leader.

 Overview

-In Canada, leaders of a party generally remains that party's de facto candidate for Prime Minister until they die, resign, or are dismissed by the party.
+In Canada, leaders of a party generally remain that party's de facto candidate for Prime Minister until they die, resign, or are dismissed by the party.
 In the federal New Democratic Party (NDP) and some provincial NDPs, the position of party leader was treated as all other positions on the party's executive committee, and open for election at party conventions generally held every two years although incumbent leaders rarely face more than token opposition.

-Usually, outgoing leaders retains the party leadership until their successor is chosen at a leadership convention.
+Usually, outgoing leaders of a Canadian political party remain as leaders until their successor is chosen at a leadership convention.
 However, in some circumstances, such as the death or immediate resignation of a leader, that is not possible, and an interim leader is appointed by the party for the duration of the leadership campaign.

 In a few instances where a single leadership candidate has been unopposed by the entry deadline, the leadership convention has instead served as a venue for the membership to ratify the candidate.
 Even in such situations, however, the convention must still take place before the candidate can assume the formal and permanent leadership of the party, even if they are already serving as the party's interim leader.

 Traditionally, each riding association of a party holds a special meeting to elect a fixed number of delegates to represent it at a leadership convention.
 These meetings would often select "alternate delegates" or "alternates", who would attend the convention but vote only if one of the delegates from the riding association was unable to attend.
 In addition, delegates are often selected by the party's youth and women's associations in each riding, and party associations at university and college campuses.